Alternative High School

 Admissions Process

 Admission to the Alternative High School happens through a partnership with area high schools.
-Students and their parents are encouraged to contact the student’s home high school and request a transfer to NTC’s Alternative High School.
+Students and their parents are encouraged to first contact the student’s home high school and request a transfer to NTC’s Alternative High School.

 An official visit may be scheduled to introduce students and their parents to the program and staff.